 No hemp was grown in Kansas last year

-On this page you will find the most current Kansas hemp law along with a history of how Kansas hemp bills have progressed through the State capitol over the years.
+On this page you will find Kansas hemp law along with a history of how Kansas hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning Kansas hemp programs and state agency advisories or opinion letters.
 Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 Creating a program to research the use of industrial hemp.
 Enacts the Alternative Crop Research Act (Act), which allows the Kansas Department of Agriculture (KDA), either alone or in coordination with a state institution of higher education, to grow and cultivate industrial hemp and promote the research and development of industrial hemp, in accordance with federal law.
 The bill allows individuals to participate in the research program under the authority of the KDA.
 Nothing in the Act is to be construed to authorize any person to violate state or federal law.